travis-ci/docs-travis-ci-com/user/getting-started.md

    * [Travis CI .com build status](https://travis-ci.com/auth) for private repositories

-## Selecting a programming language
+## Selecting a different programming language

 Use one of these common languages: